Burning Man Photos 2012 by Scott London

 As in previous years, I shot all the images using Canon DSLRs.
 I made the mistake of carrying three cameras for much of the week (in order to avoid lens-changes in a dusty environment).
 The result was that I lost more flexibility than I gained.
 My bag was simply too heavy and too unwieldly most of the time, and all it did was wear me out.

-For more on my Burning Man photography — what first inspired me to get into it, how my approach has evolved over the years, and what equipment I use — read an interview I did last fall with Paul Caridad Sanchez in Visual News: Scott London Captures the Magic at Burning Man.
+For more on my Burning Man photography — what first inspired me to get into it, how my approach has evolved over the years, and what equipment I use — have a look at an interview I did with Paul Caridad Sanchez in Visual News: Scott London Captures the Magic at Burning Man.
 Another interview appeared in It's Nice That.
+And as always, the most up-to-date commentary can be found in my latest notes from the field.